kevinfiol/etto/README.md

 **Etto uses ES6+ features, and only supports modern browsers.
 It is not intended to work with IE11.**

 This a replacement for my earlier component, [otto](https://github.com/kevinfiol/otto).
 I wanted to get rid of the Hyperapp dependency, but also simplify the codebase and features, hence the new name and project.
-Etto is also named after [a friend of mine (https://github.com/ettore34).
+Etto is also named after [a friend of mine](https://github.com/ettore34).
 I advise you use etto over otto.

 Etto may or may not be the tool you're looking for.
 See the [other tools section](#other-tools).